redhat-cip/software-factory/docs/submitpatches.rst

 Approval Scoring
 ................

-For any patch, following scores are need
+For any patch, following scores are need before a patch can be merged on the master branche.

 *Verfied*
   At leat one '+1' and no '-1'